GravityBoi/GravityBoi/README.md

 - I'm a big advocate of **Zazen (meditation)** 🧘‍♂️, keeping that mind sharp!
 - I’m known for yapping half of the time and coding the other. 😄

-### 🌟 Let's connect:
-- Reach out if you want to discuss anything AI, data science, or just life at ETH! 📬

 ![GravityBoi's GitHub stats](https://github-readme-stats.vercel.app/api?username=GravityBoi&show_icons=true&theme=radical)